Knack Glossary

 Conditional rules are used to set the value of a field based on defined conditions.

-Tip: You can learn more about conditional rules here
+Tip: To learn more about using conditional rules, see our article here

 Validation Rules